causa-io/terraform-google-service-container-cloud-run/README.md

 This module can also create and configure Pub/Sub push subscriptions for all event triggers defined in `serviceContainer.triggers`.
 For this, set the `enable_[pubsub_]triggers` variable to `true`.

-For each trigger with `type: event`, a Pub/Sub subscription for the `topic` with the push endpoint set to `endpoint.path` will be created.
+For each trigger with `type: event` or `type: google.pubSub`, a Pub/Sub subscription for the `topic` with the push endpoint set to `endpoint.path` will be created.
 Pub/Sub will be configured such that calls to the service are authenticated using a dedicated service account.
 The exponential backoff for the retry policy can also be configured per trigger.
 For example, the service configuration could look something like:

 ```yaml
 serviceContainer: